 The transactional approach used in this activity could have had more impact on commercial and institutional investments in grid-connected rooftop solar with stronger involvement of bank marketing and sales teams from the start.
 The incentives for grid-connected PV investments could also be improved if Rwanda adopted a net metering regulation.
 There are also interesting questions about whether demonstration effects from adoption of solar PV systems by grid power customers might contribute to the original goal of accelerating access to electricity in off-grid and small-scale systems.

-This blog is the second of a three-part series.
+This blog is the second of a two-part series.
 The first blog focused on solar photovoltaic (PV) systems for households beyond the power grid.
 This blog addresses solar PV systems for commercial and industrial (C&I) users and providers.
-The third blog will discuss how C&I solar power development can have broader impacts on job creation, small- and medium- enterprises (SMEs), and local currency lending for clean energy.

 Raouf Saidi, a Clean Energy Finance Expert with Crown Agents USA, contributed to this blog.